chlablak/pollson-server/README.md

 }
 ```

+The expected response is a `201 created` with the token in return body.

 ## Get a guest token
 The guest token is used to answer questions.
 It is only valid for one room.
 If you wish to post new rooms, you should create a new user.
 To obtain a guest token, `POST` on the `/guests` endpoint a request with the room for which it will be valid.